patnolanireland/ga-syd-fewd-19/week-04/assignment/README.md

 ###Evaluation / Submission

+Students should use the same folder and GitHub repository as the previous project ("homework-landingpage"), if that is what they called it.
+Alternatively the starter code can be used and students are free to create a new repository if they so wish.
-Students should use the same folder and GitHub repository as the previous project ("homework-landingpage").
-When ready for evaluation they should push their code to that repository and notify the instructional team via slack.
+When ready for evaluation they should push their code to that repository and notify the instructional team via Schoology.
 Instructional team should evaluate against the solution code and the student's use of technical elements.
 They will provide a numeric grade on a scale: does not meet expectations (0); meets expectations (1); exceeds expectations (2). **Note**: If bullets have child bullets, grade the child bullets and not the parent bullet belonging to the child.
 The maximum possible score on this assignment is 16/16.
 Bonus materials are completely optional.

 ###Final Project Milestone 1